Celebrate art and community with floral interpretations of famous works of art inspired by the Museum’s collection

-Bloom Bash also returns this year, offering immersive art installations; live performances; sweet and savory bites from more than 30 local eateries; and signature cocktails, craft beer, and upscale wines.
-The 21+ Art Alive kick-off party also features a Ferris wheel in the Plaza de Panama outside the Museum, live music by LA-based DJ Kara Ford and smooth jazz musician Erisa Ford, and after-hours access to the Art Alive floral exhibition.
+Bloom Bash also returns this year, offering immersive art installations, live performances, custom henna applications from Henna San Diego, sweet and savory bites from more than 30 top eateries, including local Indian restaurants, and signature cocktails, craft beer and upscale wines.
+The 21+ party also features a Ferris wheel in the Plaza de Panama outside the Museum, plus live performances from Indian drummers, dancers, and a DJ.

-“We are thrilled to celebrate art and culture with the San Diego community and beyond,” says Roxana Velásquez, Maruja Baldwin Executive Director and CEO at The San Diego Museum of Art.
-“It is quite special to be able to juxtapose classic works of art with the innovation and beauty that modern floral artists bring to life.
-It is our hope through this collaboration of art forms, all our guests can gain a new sense of appreciation and wonder for nature and art combined.”
+“We are thrilled to celebrate South Asian art and culture with the San Diego community and beyond,” says Roxana Velásquez, Maruja Baldwin Executive Director and CEO at The San Diego Museum of Art.
+“It is quite special to be able to highlight our world-renowned Binney collection and to juxtapose classic works of art with the innovation and beauty that our international floral artist brings to life.
+It is our hope that through this collaboration of art forms all our guests can gain a new sense of appreciation and wonder for nature and art combined.”

-The 2023 Art Alive floral exhibition will be on display Friday, March 31, from noon to 5:00 p.m. and 10:00 a.m. to 6:00 p.m. on Saturday, April 1, and Sunday, April 2.
-General admission is complimentary for members, $40 for nonmembers, $5 for youth ages 7-17, and free for youth ages 0-6.
-Timed tickets are required.
-Entry is anytime within the designated hour.
-Once inside, guests can enjoy Art Alive at their own pace; exit is not timed.
+The 2024 Art Alive floral exhibition will be on display to the public Friday, April 26, from noon to 5:00 p.m. and 10:00 a.m. to 6:00 p.m. on Saturday, April 27, and Sunday, April 28.
+General admission is complimentary for members, $40 for nonmembers, $5 for guests aged 7-17, and free for children under six.
+Timed tickets are required, and entry is anytime within the designated hours.
+Guests can enjoy Art Alive at their own pace; exit is not timed.
 Bloom Bash and Premiere Dinner tickets are sold separately.

-The Art Alive Premiere Dinner is an elegant black-tie event, celebrating art with a spectacular dinner in a Museum gallery surrounded by a special installation of work by paper sculpture artist Amanda Witucki.
-The Premiere Dinner also offers a first look at the Art Alive floral exhibition, a cocktail hour in the Museum rotunda among the Art Alive 2023 rotunda design of cascading florals, and a decadent multi-course meal that includes extraordinary entrees, an open bar, and decadent desserts.
+The Art Alive Premiere Dinner is an elegant black-tie event celebrating art with a spectacular dinner in a Museum gallery surrounded by a special installation of South Asian paintings from the Edwin Binney 3rd Collection.
+The Premiere Dinner also offers a first look at the Art Alive floral exhibition, a cocktail hour in the Museum rotunda among the Art Alive 2024 rotunda floral design, and a decadent, multi-course meal that includes extraordinary entrees, a full bar, and delectable desserts.

-Museum members have early access to view the nearly 100 floral arrangements interpreting works of art throughout the Museum; experience the Art Alive 2023 rotunda design by Natalie Gill, enjoy the special art installations only on view during Art Alive, and vote for their favorite floral interpretations in the Art Alive floral exhibition to select the three Members’ Choice Winners.
+Museum members have early access to view the nearly 100 floral arrangements interpreting works of art throughout the Museum, experience the Art Alive 2024 rotunda design by Meghaa Modi, enjoy the special art installations only on view during Art Alive, and vote for their favorite floral interpretations in the Art Alive floral exhibition to select the three Members’ Choice winners.

 $250 for members, $300 for nonmembers